errir503/Bears-n-Seals/README.md

 **NOTE:** timestamps are taken from thermal and applied to IR/therm image names

-## Preprocessing:
+## Preprocessing/Data augmentation:
-This script crops images and generates bounding box labels in darknet/yolo label foramt.
+This script provides features to crop and augment images and generates bounding box labels in darknet/yolo label foramt.
+The input csv file must be in the same format as `_CHESS_ImagesSelected4Detection.csv` in the root of this repo.
 ```usage src/preprocess.py

 usage: preprocess.py